unocss/unocss/README.md

 ### Ordering

-UnoCSS keeps the order of the rules you defined to the generated CSS.
-Later ones come with higher priority.
+UnoCSS respects the order of the rules you defined in the generated CSS.
+Latter ones come with higher priority.

 ### Shortcuts

-UnoCSS provides the shortcuts functionality that is similar to [Windi CSS's](https://windicss.org/features/shortcuts.html)
+The shortcuts functionality that UnoCSS provides is similar to [Windi CSS's](https://windicss.org/features/shortcuts.html) one

 ```ts
 shortcuts: {